top of page

 -

 22. What is the status of the Capital Campaign?The community response to the KESKUS capital campaign has been generous beyond all expectations.
-Along with community donors, the Steering Committee and advisers collectively pledged $1 million and as of November 2023, almost $18 million has been raised by numerous generous donations from community members around the world.
-Other sources of funds include community organisations.
-Please see the regular updates for profiles of the donors on our website more details on donation and naming opportunities.
+Along with community donors, the Steering Committee and advisors collectively pledged CDN$1 million and as at mid-2024, more than CDN$20.4 million has been raised by hundreds of generous donations from the Estonian diaspora around the world.
+Other sources of funds include community organisations, sale proceeds from the old Estonian House, government grants.
+Please see the regular updates for profiles of donors on our website more details on donation and naming opportunities.
+The capital campaign goal is CDN$23.4 million to get KESKUS to operational.
+As such, the capital campaign is at 87% of its goal - please contribute to the best of your ability to help the campaign reach its goal!

 bottom of page